LiliaFramework/Lilia/documentation/docs/definitions/class.md

 **Description:**

 List of material paths that replace the model's sub-materials.
 The first entry applies to sub-material `0`, the second to `1`, and so on.
+Leave `nil` for no overrides.

 **Example Usage:**